Snowdog Art Trails: Snowdogs Discover Ashford (2018)

 The fourth exhibition saw 35 Snowdogs and 19 Snowpups laid out on a 4-mile trail through and around Ashford, Kent.
 The exhibition ran from 12 September – 18 November 2018, with a farewell weekend taking place on 1 and 2 December.
 An auction of the Snowdogs and two Snowpups took place on 3 December, raising £142,000 for Pilgrims Hospices.
 The highest-selling Snowdogs were Doodle Dog, at £15,000 and Bagdogg, at £9,000.

-The 35 Snowdogs include designs based on, amongst others, ash trees, from which Ashford derives its name; a Kentish oast house, the Ashford coat of arms, the infinity symbol (invented by an Ashfordian) and a dog decorated by Mr Doodle.
+The 35 Snowdogs include designs based on, amongst others, ash trees, from which Ashford derives its name; a Kentish oast house, the Ashford coat of arms, the infinity symbol (invented by an Ashfordian), and a dog decorated by Mr Doodle (Sam Cox).

-A protestor caused a local uproar when he launched a successful challenge to the location of Infinity Dog, which was placed in the churchyard of St Mary's Church.
+A protester caused a local uproar when he launched a successful challenge to the location of Infinity Dog, which was placed in the churchyard of St Mary's Church.
 The complainant alleged that the dog was not in keeping with the surroundings and, after receiving the complaint, the Registrar of the Ecclesiastical Court ruled the dog be removed.
 It was relocated nearby, but a successful counter-campaign by the Rev John MacKenzie of the town parish overturned the decision.
 However, there wasn't enough time to restore the Snowdog to the church as the decision came too close to the end of the trail.

 This table shows the lots in the post-exhibition auction of the Ashford Snowdogs, together with their hammer price and, if known, where they ended up.
 Details are taken from the post-auction catalogue.